Derrick Green

 Derrick Leon Green (born January 20, 1971) is an American musician best known as the vocalist of Brazilian heavy metal band Sepultura.
 He joined the band in 1997 after the departure of band founder Max Cavalera.

 Early life

 Born in Cleveland, Ohio, Green is the youngest of three children; his sister Renée Green is an artist, writer, and filmmaker.
-Green's father, Friendly, an electrician, and mother, Gloria, a music teacher, moved the family from inner-city Cleveland to surbuban Shaker Heights when Green was 7.
+Green's father, Friendly, an electrician, and mother, Gloria, a music teacher, moved the family from inner-city Cleveland to suburban Shaker Heights when Green was 7.
 "This was my first live interaction with white people," Green later recalled.
-From an early age, Green knew he wanted to leave the United States and he lived in Berlin for a time before moving from New York to São Paulo.
+From an early age, Green wished to travel and live outside the United States; he went to Berlin for a time before moving from New York to São Paulo.